 SATs and ACTs

-Most college-bound seniors should already have their SAT or ACT scores available.
+Most college-bound seniors should already have their SAT or ACT scores available as they are often a key factor in college admissions.
 But, if your child delayed taking on of the most critical tests related to their college career, they actually still have time to make it work.

 SAT test dates are still available for this December, January and March.
 You can see registration deadlines below from College Board: